davidmfoley/isolate-react/docusaurus/docs/isolateComponent/02-test-a-single-component.md

 }
 ```

-We might test this by:
+We can test this by:
 1. Isolating the component using `isolateComponent`
 2. Looking at the content rendered by the isolated component to see that it is 0.
 3. Simulating clicks on the button